nelinory/SupernoteDesktopClient/README.md

 - [X] Supports multiple Supernote devices, each device will have unique local sync folder

 ### Release Stage Goals
+- [ ] Add app configuration file
+- [ ] Add app logging
+- [ ] Tray icon/menu support
 - [ ] Research Supernote .note file format and build a note to image converter (use https://github.com/jya-dev/supernote-tool as guide)
-- [ ] Extend the sync functionality
-  - [ ] Sync everything from the Supernote device to a local folder (mirror mode)
-  - [ ] Ability to automatic sync when Supernote device is connected
-- [ ] Tray icon/menu support
 - [ ] Integrate the .note converter into the client either as manual process or run in parallel with the main sync
 - [ ] Provide a file explorer for the following Supernote folders:
   - [ ] Document